Miinhaz/Garbage_classification_deployment/README.md

 - **HTML/CSS/JS** for the front-end interface
 - **Gradio** for a simplified deployment interface

 ## 🔄 Future Work
 - **AI Enhancements**: Incorporating AI for automatic waste sorting without human intervention.
 - **Larger Dataset**: Expanding the dataset for more generalized and accurate predictions.
 - **Cloud Deployment**: Deploying the model on cloud platforms like AWS or GCP for broader accessibility.

+## 📝 Supreme Version

+A supreme version of this entire work is presented in a journal paper, which is currently under review in PLoS ONE.